cirept/QA_Toolbox/docs/HowToUpdate.md

 1. Codacy pass :white_check_mark: / fail :x: grade

+**Simple enough.**

-Simple enough.
-If you followed installed a linter, as I suggested earlier, this part shouldn't take long.
-In fact you might get a passing grade first try!
+If you followed my tip and installed a linter, this part shouldn't take long.

+=)

+In fact, you might get a passing grade first try!

+=(

 If you don't get a passing grade first try, you can navigate to the Codacy page and see what issues you need to fix.

 > ![Navigate to Codacy Site](images/Codacy_details.jpg)